 By Yahaira Jacquez

-He is among over 100 designers who are showcasing their latest creations at New York Fashion Week, which will wrap up on Wednesday, a day shorter than usual to give buyers and editors more time to fly out to London Fashion Week.
+He is part of over 100 designers who are showcasing their latest work at New York Fashion Week, which ends on Wednesday.
+This year, the event is a day shorter than usual in order to accommodate buyers and editors who must fly out next to London Fashion Week.